alanrogers/eghop/src/index.md

 Click [here](past.html) for a history of past journal club meetings.

+## Labs recruiting graduate students

+Click [here](gradop.html) for a list of labs recruiting graduate students with an interest in the evolutionary genetics of humans and other primates.

 ## Schedule

 * Sep 14 [Wang et al. 2020.][wang20:sa] Ancient genomes reveal complex